 - Worm Casting Leachate (‘worm wee’)

 Seaweed extract is a plant supplement.
 It is an excellent root growth stimulant to use after transplanting new plants into the ground or repotting them.
 It does contain high amounts of one macronutrient, potassium (potash).
-Coming from the ocean, it contains almost every mineral, which helps boost plant health very quickly.
+Coming from the ocean, seaweed extract contains almost every mineral, which helps boost plant health very quickly.
 It also contains various hormones which act as growth stimulants for plants, the main hormones in seaweed are auxins, gibbelerins, cytokinins and betaines.
 Seaweed extracts are also soil conditioners, they contain alginates which create long chains molecules which improve soil structure and which swell when wet to increase the water holding ability in soils that don’t hold water well.

 Compost is a universal soil amendment, it’s what Nature uses to build soil, in facts its the ONLY THING Nature uses to build soil!
 The main purpose of using compost in the garden is to add organic material to soil, both living and non-living.
 It does contain a small amount of nutrients, but not enough to be used as the only source of nutrients to feed a garden.
-This organic matter is a critical part of healthy soil, without it your soil is just crushed minerals, sand and clay in various blends.
+This organic matter is a critical part of healthy soil, without it the soil is just a mixture of sand, silt and clay in various proportions.

 The rules for compost use are quite simple.